Open in App

 The following are some examples of declarative sentences that contain direct objects.

-A direct object is a Noun that is the receiver of the action of a verb.
+A direct object is a noun that is the receiver of the action of a verb.

 Subject